QSong-github/spaCI/README.md

 * spaCI is developed tailored for spatial transcriptomics and provided available as a ready-to-use opensource software, which demonstrates high accuracy and robust performance over existing methods.

 ## User Manual and Tutorial
-* For the step-by-step tutorial, please refer to the jupyter notebook [here](https://github.com/QSong-github/spaCI/blob/main/tutorials/tutorial_train.ipynb)
+* For the spaCI tutorial and step-by-step manual, please refer to the jupyter notebook [here](https://github.com/QSong-github/spaCI/blob/main/tutorials/spaCI_manual.ipynb)
 * We provide a toy demo with one-command bash script for parameter tuning in spaCI, please refer to [here](https://github.com/QSong-github/spaCI/blob/main/parameter_tuning.sh)
 * Toy data can be downloaded at [here](https://github.com/QSong-github/spaCI/tree/main/dataset)